 3. Animal products have a significantly higher water footprint than their plant-based equivalents.

 As many parts of the world, including the western United States, face dwindling fresh water resources, the demand for animal products fuels massive water usage in the livestock industry.
 Estimates indicate that the production of 1kg of beef requires about 43,000L of fresh water, including both raising the livestock itself and growing the crops needed to feed it.
-For comparison, 1kg of grain only requires 1000L.
+For comparison, 1kg of grain only requires 1,000L.
 In terms of calories, that’s a 20 times greater water footprint for beef as compared to cereals, and a 6 times greater water footprint for beef as compared to its protein-equivalent in pulses (such as beans, peas, and lentils).
 While cattle raised for beef is by far the worst offender, other animal products consistently fare worse than their plant-based nutritional equivalent.
 Given this immense water usage, one study estimates that “meat contributes 37% towards the food-related water footprint of an average American citizen.”
 Of course, these are largely comparisons of meats and their energy equivalents in grains and pulses - a comparison that included fruits and vegetables would certainly find many non-animal products to be water-intensive and deserving of a decrease in consumption as well.
 Nevertheless, by reducing one’s meat consumption one can likely reduce one’s own impact on our fast-depleting fresh water resources.

 4. The demand for livestock is one of the major causes of deforestation, particularly of the Amazon rainforest.

 Raising livestock requires a great deal of land – both for the animals themselves and for growing the large quantities of food required to feed them.
 As demand for animal products rises, farmers and ranchers must find more land, often cutting down forests in the process.
-The Amazon rainforest in particular has borne the burden of this search for land as cattle ranching and soybean farming have been major drivers of deforestation in the region.
+The Amazon rainforest in particular has borne the burden of this search for land, as cattle ranching and soybean farming have been major drivers of deforestation in the region.
 Notably, while soy is often associated with a plant-based diet, about 83% of all of the world’s soybean production is used for animal feed, a less food-efficient use than its direct consumption.
-Therefore, switching to a more plant-heavy diet will help lower the demand for cattle and the soy that feeds it, slowing the rate of Amazonian deforestation.
+Therefore, switching to a more plant-heavy diet will help lower the demand for cattle and the soy that feeds them, slowing the rate of Amazonian deforestation.

-5. While the majority of these reasons apply only to livestock raised on land, the seafood industry has many of its own significant environmental consequences.
+5. While the majority of these reasons apply only to livestock raised on land, the seafood industry has many of its own environmental consequences.

 Perhaps the most direct effect of high demand for fish and other seafood was already mentioned in the Food System section – the current rates of fishery depletion are unsustainable, leading to significant collapses in global fish populations.
 Already, the world is seeing declining rates of catch, predicted only to worsen if current levels of consumption continue.